gorodnichy/LA-R-KerasNN/README.md

 # LA-R-KerasNN
 Learn and Apply Keras/Tensorflow in R/RStudio, Efficiently!
 ---
-'Learn and Apply Keras/Tensorflow in R/RStudio Efficiently'
+'Learn and Apply Artificial Neural Networks with Keras/Tensorflow in R/RStudio Efficiently'    -
-Using complete prewritten codes and your own data, With focus on analysis sequential and text data
+Using complete prewritten codes and your own data, with example from analysis sequential and text data.

 Based on:
 - https://github.com/jjallaire/deep-learning-with-r-notebooks